tedious-tools/asdfler/README.md

 asdfler install
 ```

-You can also specify a path with the `-p` option.
+You can also specify a path with the `-f` option.
 Any valid YAML parseable file of the
 provided structure works.
 Your versions must be strings.
 JSON, being a superset of YAML,
 will work as well: